 - Establish a parent committee to plan the graduation dance at the end of the year.
-The budget for the dance is \$800.00 - Raise funds for the 8th grade graduation decorations, last lunch, Great America Trip, Class t-shirts, class gift, and any other expenses incurred by the 8th grade class. - Attend the graduation meetings beginning in March and sign up for committee (last lunch or graduation decorating).
+The budget for the dance is \$800.00 - Raise funds for the 8th grade graduation decorations, last lunch, Class t-shirts, class gift, and any other expenses incurred by the 8th grade class. - Attend the graduation meetings beginning in March and sign up for committee (last lunch or graduation decorating).
 Parents must attend all parent graduation meetings in order to be eligible for the 2 reserved seats at graduation. - Volunteer - Chaperone dances and field trips - Provide additional supplies to the classroom - Assist with class projects for PTO fundraisers - Submit a baby picture/message/\$ to the Yearbook chairperson early in the year - Stay up to date on the graduation dates and information that is sent home by the Graduation Coordinator (8th grade teacher).

-■ Code of Conduct for Parents / Guardians and Community Members
+Code of Conduct for Parents / Guardians and Community Members of a misdemeanor."

-"Any parent, guardian, or other person whose conduct in a place where a school employee is required to be in the course of his or her duties materially disrupts classwork or extracurricular activities or involves substantial disorder is guilty of a misdemeanor."
 A violation of subdivision (a) shall be punished as follows: (1) Upon the first conviction, by a fine of not less than \$500 or not more than \$1,000, or by imprisonment in a county jail for not more than one year, or by both the fine and imprisonment.
 Education Code 44811(a)